 A Few Core Technologies - Many Products

-Over 45 million pairs of footwear have been sold that incorporated Insolia Technologies.
+Over 50 million pairs of footwear with Insolia Technologies have been sold.

-With the right strategy, a major player in the shoe industry could expand their margins and their market share by bringing the benefits of Insolia Technologies exclusively to their customers.
+With the right strategy, a major player in the shoe industry could expand its margins and market share by bringing Insolia Technologies' benefits exclusively to its customers.

 HBN Shoe Utility Patent issued by the USPTO on July 7, 2020